 Acta Pedagogia Asiana

-Acta Pedagogia Asiana is an international, scientific, peer-reviewed, open-access journal on theoretical and applied sciences related to educational issues such as teaching to diversity, innovative engagements with new technologies, new repertoires of teacher practice published biannual online (January & July) by Tecno Scientifica.
+Acta Pedagogia Asiana is an international, scientific, peer-reviewed, open-access journal on theoretical and applied sciences related to educational issues such as teaching to diversity, innovative engagements with new technologies, new repertoires of teacher practice published biannual online (January & July) by The Society of Tropical Science and Technology and Tecno Scientifica.

 - Open Access — free for readers and authors, with no article processing charges (APC).